 In the academic year 2014/15 a new curriculum framework was introduced for years 1, 3, 4 and 5.
 Years 2 and 6, due to statutory testing, continued to study the previous curriculum for one further year.
-If your child is in the current year 2, 2015-2016, they will be the first pupils to receive the new tests and new style of reporting results.
 These new more rigorous tests reflect the changes to the national curriculum and the new higher expectations.

 At the end of Year 2, children will take SATs in: